-Establish 3-Year Picture.
+Establish Three Year Focus.
 Define what your company will look like, feel like, and be like in three years.
-The 3-Year Picture creates a powerful image of the future and helps everyone work towards the same vision.
+The Three Year Focus creates a powerful image of the future and helps everyone work towards the same vision.

 Establish a 1-Year Plan.
 Outline your objectives for the year by identifying and crystallizing your revenue target, profit target, and measurables, along with your top three to seven goals.
 Develop SMART Goals which are Specific, Measurable, Attainable, Realistic, and Timely.

 Align Team Direction.
-The 3-Year Picture and 1-Year Plan will order the steps of the entire team so that everyone is operating out of the same playbook as they follow the game plan.
+The Three Year Picture and 1-Year Plan will order the steps of the entire team so that everyone is operating out of the same playbook as they follow the game plan.